How to Conduct an Interview

 - Where appropriate, candidates should have the opportunity to meet with minority faculty and women faculty on campus.
-The Faculty Diversity Office can provide introductions to underrepresented minority and women faculty who volunteer to meet with candidates.
+OIDEO can provide introductions to underrepresented minority and women faculty who volunteer to meet with candidates.

-- Additionally, the Faculty Diversity Specialist is a confidential resource for information that candidates may hesitate to ask members of the search committee.
+- Additionally, the Senior Director of Faculty and Institutional Diversity is a confidential resource for information that candidates may hesitate to ask members of the search committee.

-A meeting with the Faculty Diversity Officer or the Manager of Faculty Diversity and Development can be offered to any candidate who wishes to know more about work/life balance policies here at Case Western Reserve.
+A meeting with the Senior Director of Faculty and Institutional Diversity can be offered to any candidate who wishes to know more about work/life balance policies here at Case Western Reserve.

 Arranging a Campus Visit for Minority Candidates